mmatt92/Oracle-Virtual-Box-Windows-Server-2019-DHCP-Setup/README.md

 <h2>Description</h2>

 In this lab I configure a DHCP server network within VirtualBox using Windows Server 2019.
-This assumes you have already downloaded and installed VirtualBox and Windows Server with user interface.
 <br />